 Now that Izzy is older we have explained to her why we celebrate July Fourth and it’s been so much fun getting in the patriotic spirit.

-Today I want to share easy ways to help your kids celebrate the 4th of July.
+Today I want to share 7 easy ways to help your kids celebrate the 4th of July or any patriotic holiday for that matter.
 I hope you can find new and fun ways to celebrate our country and go crazy over the red, white and blue!

 7 Ways to Celebrate the 4th of July With Crafts & Activities

 We love fresh fruit in the summer and creating a red, white and blue dessert is a fun way to get excited about the 4th.

 There are a lot of delicious desserts you can make with this, but this year we decided to stick to a healthy fruit and yogurt parfait with plain yogurt, blueberries, strawberries, coconut flakes, shredded almonds, and a drizzle of honey.
 We also love our frozen yogurt blueberries recipe in the summer.

 Check out our Patriotic Holidays board on Pinterest for more easy treat ideas.

 There are so many awesome 4th of July crafts out there.
 This year we created a American flag with our favorite watercolor transfer method.